Fast, secure, risk-free booking guaranteed.

-Conquer the solemn and otherwise inaccessible Tantalus Range via helicopter
+Take a heli ride and enjoy skiing in solemn and otherwise inaccessible Tantalus Range

 Avoid the crowds with the help of a private helicopter on this heli-accessed ski tour!
-A qualified ACMG guide will accompany you as you explore the depths of the stunning Tantalus Range.
-Kick off your trip with an epic descent, and spend the rest of the day touring to your heart’s content.
-The excellent conditions and abundant powder will ensure great turns for all.
+A qualified ACMG backcountry guide will accompany you as you kick off your Tantalus Range ski trip with an epic descent, and spend the rest of the day touring to your heart’s content.
+The excellent conditions and abundant powder in the Tantalus Mountains will ensure great turning for all.
 When you’ve had your fill, wrap up your ski-day with an epic descent to the valley bottom!

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.